InFORM

 Faculty are the most important persons influencing student learning, development, persistence, and degree attainment (see Mayhew et al., 2016).
 However, no systematic data collection efforts are underway regarding how their RSS affiliations influence research, teaching, and service practices.
 This project will create the necessary data gathering system regarding RSS faculty affiliations and practices and will recruit a nationally-representative group of faculty for participation.

-This project also complements much of the work on RSS affiliation currently underway in higher education, which have focused on student RSS identities and experiences or institutional practices designed to address issues related to religious diversity.
+This project also complements much of the work on RSS affiliation currently underway in higher education, which have focused on student experiences or institutional practices designed to address issues related to religious pluralism.

 InFORM Timeline

-InFORM aims to examine how faculty connect to and make meaning of their religious, secular, and spiritual identities as they relate to research, teaching, and service practices.
+InFORM aims to examine how faculty connect to and make meaning of their religious, secular, and spiritual beliefs and affiliations as they relate to research, teaching, and service practices.
 To that end, project follows a sequential explanatory mixed-methods design wherein quantitative survey data are collected first, analyzed, and then qualitative data are collected to explain the initial findings and provide further nuance (see Creswell & Plano Clark, 2017).
-We envision this project to be conducted in four phases:
+A pilot study was conducted in 2024, and the national project is currently underway in four phases:

 Phase 1: Survey Instrument Design

-The first phase of the project involved building a survey instrument that collected nuanced information about faculty RSS identities and their role in shaping research, teaching, and service practices.
-The survey will be constructed based on multi-dimensional approaches, including the Interfaith Learning and Development Framework (Mayhew & Rockenbach, 2021), Soules and Jafralie’s (2021) RSSI teaching practices, Boyer’s (1990) functions of scholarship, and Ward’s (2003) categories of service.
+The first phase of the project involved building a survey instrument that collected nuanced information about faculty RSS affiliations and their role in shaping research, teaching, and service practices.
+The survey’s theoretical framing was multi-dimensional, including the Interfaith Learning and Development Framework (Mayhew & Rockenbach, 2021), Soules and Jafralie’s (2021) RSSI teaching practices, Boyer’s (1990) functions of scholarship, and Ward’s (2003) categories of service.

 Items were pilot tested and psychometrically evaluated in Autumn 2024.